Lost or Found

 Newark and Sherwood District Council Dog Warden - 01636 655571

-If you have lost a cat, please advertise your pet missing as much as possible locally.
+If you have lost a cat, please advertise your pet missing as much as possible locally and on petslocated.
 It is essential that people in your vicinity know your cat is missing.
 Cover a wide area and ask people to check sheds or garages in case they have been trapped.
 Also contact a circle of vets and contact other charities.
-You can advertise in the Nottingham Post too.
+We advise you to put up posters and also leaflet your area as cats are often thougt to be strays and been fed by well meaning people when they are in fact owned.
+There are several local lost & found sites on facebook which are worth posting to also.

 Found a cat?